 Career and Economic Outlook

-Although salary data for behavior therapists is not listed by the BLS, substance abuse and behavior disorder counselors earned a mean salary of $42,920, mental health counselors made a mean wage of $45,080, and clinical and counseling psychologists had a mean salary of $76,040 in May 2015, per the BLS.
+Substance abuse, behavior disorder, and mental health counselors earned a median salary of $43,300, and clinical and counseling psychologists had a median salary of $75,090 in May 2017, per the BLS.

 Alternate Career Options